jmmusser/EvoCell_2021/README.md

 Download SAMap github directory: [SAMap Github](https://github.com/atarashansky/SAMap)

-- click "Code#, then "Download ZIP#, save zip file to an easy-to-remember location
+- click `Code`, then `Download ZIP`, save zip file to an easy-to-remember location
 - unzip directory

 In Mac/Linux, open a Terminal Window.
 In Windows click on start and open "Anaconda Prompt (miniconda)#.
 Then, change directory to the SAMap github directory that you just saved and unzipped.